 Lil’ Foodie got at the bananas again.
 I don’t get why she enjoys peeling a whole bunch so much, and I have told her not to do so, but she just doesn’t seem to be able to stop herself once she gets rolling.
 I’ve taken to splitting the bunches and stashing some away, but I forgot 3 on the counter a couple days ago and caught her in the middle of peeling the second one.
 Not thinking, I quickly tossed the lone survivor on the top shelf of the fridge.
 Yup, it was a funky brownish shade the next morning & my daughter then wanted no part of it.
 Time to get baking.

-I didn’t feel like making banana bread or muffins, so I started concocting a banana cookie recipe.
-I liked the results of using a reduced quality of butter in my recent Brown Butter Java Chip Cookies, and idea I got from this Cooking Light cookie recipe makeover, so I used the technique here as well.
-Old fashioned oats and chocolate chips were to play a big part in these banana cookies as well.
+I liked the results of using a reduced quality of butter in my recent Brown Butter Mocha Chip Cookies an idea I got from this Cooking Light cookie recipe makeover, so I used the technique here as well.

 - 6 tbs butter